useloopso/.github/profile/README.md

 - **Foundry library**: A lightweight library that makes it easier to work with LSP7 and LSP8 smart contracts in Foundry.
 - **Transaction Relayer**: Subsidize gas on behalf of Lukso users only.

 ## 💎 Features
 - Bridge between ERC20 <> LSP7 and ERC721 <> LSP8.
-- Programmatically allow any developer to use our bridge easily with our SDK: Enabling decentralized front-ends, or programmatically bridging without a UI.
+- Programmatically allow any developer to use our bridge easily with our SDK: Enabling decentralized front-ends, or bridging without a UI.
 - A clean UI to enable any user to seamlessly move funds between networks.
 - Take fees on fungible tokens and a cost to bridge for non-fungibles.
 - Developers on Lukso can use our LSP7 and LSP8 library when they use Foundry.